thin-edge/thin-edge.io/docs/src/operate/c8y/apama.md

 Before an Apama project can be installed on the device using the software management feature in Cumulocity, the project files need to be added to the Cumulocity software repository.

-There is a naming convention that you need to follow while creating software entries for Apama artifacts in the software repository.
+There are certain conventions that you need to follow while creating software entries for Apama artifacts in the software repository.

 For Apama projects:

+1. The software type must be `apama`.
 1. The uploaded binary must be a `zip` file that contains the `project` directory.
    If a directory named `project` is not found by the plugin at the root level in the zip, it is considered invalid.

 <p align="center">
     <img